-We understand that some of the language that you’ll come across when buying a So Resi home or any home can seem daunting at first, so we have put together a list of words and phrases that you might come across.
-Remember if you are unsure about anything the So Resi team are on hand to help you along the way.
+We understand that some of the language that you’ll come across when buying a SO Resi home or any home can seem daunting at first, so we have put together a list of words and phrases that you might come across.

 A type of cheque that is supplied and guaranteed by a bank.

 The sale of every property in England and Wales must legally be registered by the Land Registry.

 A legally binding document between the buyer and seller, outlining the terms of the sale.

 Once legal notice to complete is served, some lenders instruct a survey before making funds available.
 Not since new rules were introduced by the Council of Mortgage Lenders.